UBRoboticsWorkshop/WorkShops/3_programming/index.md

 }
 ```

 >This is the main loop- whenever the code gets to the botttom of the loop, it starts again at the top.
-Here, we use our custom funtion to set the servo between zero degrees and 180 degrees repeatedly.
+Here, we use our custom function to set the servo between zero degrees and 180 degrees repeatedly.
 The servos don't have feedback- writeAngle() finishes near instantly, not when the servo gets to the position.

 > For a Servo motor: <span style="color: red;">Red</span> - Vcc(5V), <span style="color: brown;">Brown</span> - GND, <span style="color: orange;">Orange</span> - Signal(PWM)